 Heavy Metals: Labs invariably test for CBD to detect the presence of dangerous heavy metals such as

 Chemical Solvents: Many products take a base ingredient such as Industrial Hemp to make a concentrated form of oil.
 These processes can, in many cases, require the use of chemical solvents to extract CBD from the plant and turn it into oil.
 High concentrations of chemical solvents can lead to very serious health issues.
-Glycols are especially dangerous, especially proplene glycol (PG) or polyethylene glycol (PEG).
-These dangerous solvents include such cancer causing agents as formaldehyde.
+Glycols are especially dangerous, especially propylene glycol (PG) or polyethene glycol (PEG).
+These dangerous solvents include such cancer-causing agents as formaldehyde.
 So examine the COA very carefully on these issues.